 - Content and Technical Writers – Create instructions and content integrated into the software or website.

 2. How Does Offshore Development Center Model Work?

-Discover the most polular ODC models and how they work.
+Discover the most popular ODC models and how they work.

 Contractor ODC Model

-In this model, the main office sends a set of specific requirements to the contractor, or the offshore development center.
+In this model, the main office sends a set of specific requirements to the contractor, or the offshore development centre.
 Then a team will be selected based on those requirements.